yifanwang97/Explainable-fuzzy-integral/README.md

 |16| Roschip | 4.1118e-06 | 1.5379e-04 | 6.2114e-01 | 3.3349e-01 |
 |17| Buckeye | 8.3045e-08 | 1.0211e-03 | 1.4812e-03 | 1.4727e-03 |

-Contributions of Different Features as Determined by ChI-DE
+Contributions of different features as determined by ChI-DE are shown as follows:

 |No.|Class name|Shape|Texture|Color|
 |:-------|:---------|:--------|:---------|:-----------|